 So reads a statement from the Delaware County Coalition for Prison Reform.
 The DCCPR and their fellow travelers, the County Council (especially Council Member Madden), the Inquirer, and wokesters everywhere are proud they had their way and took control of the Delaware County Prison.
 Now that they have that control, I have a few questions.

-Do any of you take responsibility for the death of Mustafa Jackson?
-In case you don’t know the details, here they are: Mr. Mustafa Jackson, a 25-year-old African American who was also a paraplegic, was found dead in his cell.
+Do any of you take responsibility for the death of Mustaffa Jackson?
+In case you don’t know the details, here they are: Mr. Mustaffa Jackson, a 25-year-old African American who was also a paraplegic, was found dead in his cell.
 He was laying face-down in an adult diaper with new and used catheters laying around.
 His autopsy says he died of urosepsis, as Todd Shepherd wrote earlier this week.
-Medical authorities believe the condition is extremely painful, his death must have been excruciating, and only Mustafa and God know how long it took him to die.
+Medical authorities believe the condition is extremely painful, his death must have been excruciating, and only Mustaffa and God know how long it took him to die.
 I might ask if one of the “implemented changes” you demanded was a return to medieval conditions.
 Perhaps we should just chain prisoners to the wall.

 READ MORE — Staffing crisis at Bucks County prison disrupts overnight inmate intake